telosnetwork/delphi-oracle-bridge/README.md

 Example implementation of a consumer with a callback function

+### GasOracleBridge

+Query current gas price from a smart contract.
+This contract is only included for test purposes and will not be deployed.

 For more, refer to the documentation inside the `evm` folder

 ## Antelope